FOXHOUND0x/YouSuckAtCloudLabs/cloud-labs/azure/az-104/10-rbac/README.md

 [﻿Starter Role](https://app.eraser.io/workspace/BHwWWXh1FIPMdoILWuG5?elements=T8UY-I4_rNL_iK8SQGA6dw)

 ### What are Azure Active Directory Roles
 Azure AD Roles on the other hand are about controlling the identities and their access to those services.
-You can think of this as a higher level roles that comes with alot more responsibility +
+You can think of this as a higher level roles that comes with alot more responsibility.